srl-labs/learn-srlinux/docs/ndk/guide/agent.md

 And secondly, the YANG modules for custom apps are not that hard to write as their data model is typically relatively small.

-!!!note
+///note
 The YANG module is only needed if a developer wants their agent to be configurable via any management interfaces or keep state.
+///

 YANG files related to an agent are typically located by the `/opt/$agentName/yang` path.